Vizsla

 Vizsla Club of America

 Vizslas are often available for sale from reputable breeders who prioritize the health and welfare of their dogs.
 When purchasing a Vizsla puppy, it's crucial to find a responsible breeder who conducts health screenings and provides proper socialization for their puppies.
-This ensures you're getting a healthy and well-adjusted companion.
 Avoid purchasing from puppy mills or irresponsible breeders who prioritize profit over the well-being of their animals.

 AKC Marketplace